deedeepratiwi/portfolio/README.md

 - 🌋 **Indonesia Ring of Fire**

-  Visualizes the distribution and characteristics of Indonesia’s volcanoes — part of the Pacific “Ring of Fire.”
+  Visualizes the distribution and characteristics of Indonesia’s volcanoes — part of the Pacific “Ring of Fire”.
 Data was collected through a custom Python web scraper from Wikipedia, then cleaned in Microsoft Excel.
 Python code for web scraping can be found [here](https://github.com/deedeepratiwi/web-scraping-indonesia-volcano/blob/main/Web_Scraping_Indonesia_Volcano.ipynb).

   ![Indonesia Ring of Fire](images/ring_of_fire.png)